 Little Island Brewing Co., #01-01/02, 6 Changi Village, Singapore 509907

-While Hospoda may be a Singaporean brewery, the speciality here is Czech Pilsen.
-Sure, you can always grab a bottle of Pilsner Urquel, but having freshly brewed Czech lager is quite an experience.
-Despite it being a European beer, this crisp, dry style is perfect to cool off with in our weather.
+While Hospoda may be a Singaporean brewery, the speciality here is Czech Pilsner.
+Sure, you can always grab a bottle of Pilsner Urquell, but having freshly brewed Czech lager is quite an experience.
+This crisp, dry style is perfect for cooling off in our weather.

 Hospoda, #01-19, 180 Albert Street, Singapore 189971